Skip to content

 Various bad_if* selection options available

-bad_if is matched against the ifDescr value.
+bad_if matches the ifDescr value.

-bad_iftype is matched against the ifType value.
+bad_iftype matches the ifType value.

-Interfaces that shouldn't be ignored
+Interfaces that must not be ignored

 lnms config:set good_if.+ FastEthernet